-FIGHTING FOR VICTIMS’ FAMILIES IN MELBOURNE AND TITUSVILLE
+ATTORNEYS FIGHTING FOR VICTIMS’ FAMILIES IN TITUSVILLE, FLORIDA

 Wrongful death is different from accidental death, although it is quite often mistaken as the same type of event.
 An accidental death occurs when an unexpected event happens.
 For example, a person trimming a tree in the back yard falls off the ladder and dies from the injury.
 A wrongful death; however, happens when a person dies as a result of a negligent action of another person or entity.

 If your loved one died due to the willful or negligent act of another person or business, you should speak with a Titusville or Melbourne wrongful death attorney immediately.
 Under Florida law, you could be entitled to specific forms of compensation for your loss.
 While compensation cannot bring back your loved one, it can help you manage financially during this most difficult time.